guest271314/native-messaging-piper/README.md

 using Trasnferable Stream

 ```
-tts.abort(); // Default parameter to abort is "stream aborted"
+tts.abort(); // Default parameter to abort is "Stream aborted."
 ```

 Or explicitly set the reason